monarch-initiative/ontogpt/docs/index.md

 # Introduction

 _OntoGPT_ is a Python package for extracting structured information from text with large language models (LLMs), _instruction prompts_, and ontology-based grounding.
-It works well with OpenAI's GPT models as well as a selection of other LLMs.
+It works well with OpenAI's GPT models as well as a broad range of other providers through LiteLLM.
 OntoGPT's output can be used for general-purpose natural language tasks (e.g., named entity recognition and relation extraction), summarization, knowledge base and knowledge graph construction, and more.

 ## Methods